Preparation for FX Leaders Trading Course

 Cross Currency Pairs (or Crosses) – All pairs that do not include the US dollar.
 For example, EUR Crosses are all pairs that include the euro, except for EUR/USD (which is a Major).

-Exotic Currency Pairs – Pairs built of one major currency and one “weaker” currency (from a developing market).
+Exotic Currency Pairs – Pairs comprising of one major currency and one “weaker” currency (from a developing market).
 These pairs are usually traded in much lower volumes.
 Commissions on exotic pairs, asked by the brokerages, are relatively high.
 For example, GBP/THB (British pound/Thai Baht).

 Forex Market Structure and Size